AdobeDocs/analytics.en/help/components/c-classifications2/c-classifications-importer/t-delete-classification-data.md

 ---
 description: Steps that describe how to delete or remove classification data.
-seo-description: Steps that describe how to delete or remove classification data.
-seo-title: Delete classification data
 solution: Analytics
 subtopic: Classifications
 title: Delete classification data